Walk With Me – How to Lead Train a Puppy

 The basics of teaching a puppy to walk on a lead

-What you’ll need to lead-train your dog
+What you’ll need to lead train your dog

-1. A harness over a collar, preferably
+1. A harness over a collar

 “Whilst you can train a dog with just a collar, a harness is safer on a dog’s neck – especially when they’re growing puppies,” recommends Lauren.
 If you ever notice your dog coughing while pulling on the lead, it’s a good idea to switch to a harness.
-But if your dog is easily distracted, a collar or head haltiopens in a new tab can correct that by adding pressure and turning their head toward you when you need them to focus.
+However, if your dog is easily distracted, a collar or head haltiopens in a new tab can correct that by adding pressure and turning their head toward you when you need them to focus.

 2. 120–150cm lead